zzzucf/lsgan-gp/README.md

 G_loss = D(G(z)).mean()

-It's worthy noted that we use LeakReLU for genelarized LS-GAN.
+It's worthy noted that we use LeakyReLU for generalized LS-GAN.
 And this function is only a special case of ()+ from the original proof.
-Any other ()+ function also works under the genelarized theorem of LS-GAN.
+Any other ()+ function also works under the generalized theorem of LS-GAN.

 The gradient penalty applies the form proposed originally in the first version of LS-GAN, Chapter 5 [[pdf](https://arxiv.org/pdf/1701.06264v1.pdf)], quoted here
 "Alternatively, one may consider to directly minimize